NessJade96/Express.js-Note-Taker/README.md

 ## Commit notes:

 1. Using the starter code provided I created the files and folder structure.
 Created my plan of attack.
 Made sure the css styling was applied to the notes page by added a fullstop in the css styling href.
 Linked the HTML routes in the server.js file.

+2. Started to create the API for the notes.